Dealing with a tantruming toddler is as high on my list of favorite things to do as my PAP smear is. Not a good time. At all.

 Kiss your pride bye-bye

 Understand that you have lost the battle to a tiny dictator.
 Own it.
-Don’t worry, there’s a lot of us.
+There’s nothing else you can do.

 Following this simple G.O.O.D.L.U.C.K. strategy should lead you to be successful in your efforts to avoid a toddler tantrum.